Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Geforce GTX 760, in theory, should perform just a bit faster than the Radeon R7 370 4G overall. (explain)
+Memory BandwidthTheoretically speaking, the Geforce GTX 760 should be 7% faster than the Radeon R7 370 4G in general, because of its greater bandwidth. (explain)

-Texel RateThe Geforce GTX 760 will be a lot (approximately 51%) faster with regards to texture filtering than the Radeon R7 370 4G. (explain)
+Texel RateThe Geforce GTX 760 should be quite a bit (about 51%) more effective at anisotropic filtering than the Radeon R7 370 4G. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the Geforce GTX 760 is superior to the Radeon R7 370 4G, but it probably won't make a huge difference. (explain)
+Pixel RateIf running with a high resolution is important to you, then the Geforce GTX 760 is a better choice, not by a very large margin though. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison